Natural Gas

 3. Storage: storing natural gas in underground storage sites (depleted natural gas or oil fields, salt caverns, and aquifers) for high-demand periods.

-In 2021, U.S. dry natural gas production was about 34.5 trillion cubic feet and about 13% more than total U.S. gas consumption.
-This year, five states produced about 69% of total U.S. dry natural gas:
+In 2023, U.S. dry natural gas production was about 37.8 trillion cubic feet and about 15% more than total U.S. gas consumption.
+This year, five states produced about 70% of the total U.S. dry natural gas:

 Natural gas is used in more than 50% of US homes for space heating and hot water.
-In addition, it is the largest source of energy for electrical generation at the moment (2021), see Figure 5.
-Natural Gas is also widely used in industrial, commercial, and industrial sectors.
+In addition, it is the largest source of energy (43.1%) for electrical generation at the moment (2023), see Figure 5.
+Natural Gas is also widely used in industrial, commercial, and residential sectors.
 Figure 6 illustrates the breakdown of natural gas consumption by sector.

 see text description below